Getting Started with Invisalign

 At the start of 2013, Align launched the Invisalign Outcome Simulator to help patients view a still shot of what their teeth may look like after treatment, a few minutes after an iOC scan is taken (not available with PVS impressions).
 It is a very rough representation and can sometimes be misleading depending on the treatment plan your doctor selects for you.
 Note that there is no way to save this image or rotate it into other views, and that it is not a guarantee of a final result, so many patients may opt to take a picture of the monitor.
 It is also not a ClinCheck video, but the scan is what is used to develop your treatment.
 Many doctors do not find showing this outcome useful, as it is a computer generated result, whereas the final Invisalign result requires the doctor’s direction.

 It is truly an amazing technology, but currently, the cost of a single scanner is well into five figures.
-While there are many digital scanners out there, currently, only the iOC scanner and 3M scanners are accepted for Invisalign treatment.
+While there are many digital scanners out there, currently, only the iTero scanner is accepted for Invisalign treatment (3Shape Trios no longer accepted).
 Due to its advantages, potential patients should prefer to seek treatment from doctors who are using the scanner as it is the gold standard in achieving an accurate record of your teeth.

 2. Polyvinyl siloxane impressions (PVS)